Snow blankets the South, moves into Northeast this weekend

 - Snow also expected in Great Lakes area

-(CNN)A winter storm that blanketed parts of the Southeast with up to seven inches of snow is sweeping northward and is expected to hit New England on Saturday.
+(CNN)A winter storm that blanketed parts of the Southeast with snow is sweeping northward and is expected to hit New England on Saturday.

 The storm is expected to drop 6 to 8 inches of snow on Boston and Providence, Rhode Island, starting early Saturday and running through Sunday, the National Weather Service said.
 Windy weather, but not much accumulated snow, is predicted for Cape Cod.